 WRITTEN BY: JUN (Kanpobliss)

-Massaging the breasts helps connects with our bodies physically and emotionally.
+Massaging the breasts promotes circulation, revitalizes tissues, relaxes tension, brings fresh oxygenated blood, and removes toxins + stagnation in the breasts.
 Breast-care is just as important as eating healthy or exercising regularly, so let’s make time for the girls in our daily self-care ritual.

 Unlike other parts of the body, there is no muscle tissue in women’s breasts.
 They are mostly fat tissues, milk ducts, connective tissues, blood vessels, nerves and lymph channels.
 Therefore they need external assistance to improve circulation.

 In Traditional Chinese Medicine (TCM), there are 3 major meridians that run near the breasts area: Kidney, Liver, Stomach and 3 minor meridians Spleen, Pericardium and Gallbladder that run at the outer side of the breasts.
 Think of these as “highways” that carry Qi (energy) around the breasts.
 When there is traffic is smooth along the “highways”, the self-regulating meridians flows along happily.
 However when the flow becomes sluggish and stagnated, problems arise.

 Your breast area may feel tight, sore and tender especially before or during periods, lumps can appear (some will disappear after menses).
 These lumps may also be benign cysts, or 20% of cases, precursor for breast cancer.
 Be sure to check with your physician if you have suspicious lumps.